chinamike65/hugo-tuolesi/content/book3/book3en.md

 People with relatively good levels of practice can see Amitabha Buddha, Buddhas and Bodhisattvas before they die, and can be reborn in the Pure Land directly without going through the bardo body.

 A person with an average level of practice will enter the bardo body after death.
 When he hears a terrifying sound or sees a terrifying sight, he will immediately think of Buddhas and Bodhisattvas to rescue him due to the habitual force of his practice during his lifetime.
-Then, with the power of his vows during his lifetime, he was led by Buddhas and Bodhisattvas to be reborn in the Pure Land.
+Then, with the power of his vows during his lifetime, he is led by Buddhas and Bodhisattvas to be reborn in the Pure Land.

 For ordinary people who have poor practice or have not studied Buddhism, death is the heaviest and most painful suffering, because at this time there is no certainty or support.

-However, if you can think of the Three Jewels of Guru at this time, you will not be afraid and will not fall into the evil realm.
+However, if you can think of the Three Jewels of the Guru at this time, you will not be afraid and will not fall into the evil realm.

-(2) The difference between those who study Buddhism and do not study Buddhism at the end of life Although people are bound to die, the time of death is different.
+(2) The difference between those who study Buddhism and do not study Buddhism at the end of life

+Although people are bound to die, the time of death is different.

 Comparing those who study Buddhism and those who do not study Buddhism, at the time of death, there is the same difference between heaven and earth, and the difference is very large.

 230

-People who have no concept of Buddhism, because they do not understand the six realms of reincarnation, feel that only their own life is the most precious, and will feel very desperate when Dharmacing the life that is about to be lost.
+People who have no concept of Buddhism, because they do not understand the six realms of rebirth, feel that only their own life is the most precious, and will feel very desperate when facing the life that is about to be lost.

-And because there is no strength to rely on, I don't know what to do, and I am very scared.
+And because there is no strength to rely on, they don't know what to do, and they get very scared.

-Those who study Buddhism have realized that after the soul leaves, it will enter the cycle of reincarnation.
-In addition to this life, it can also be liberated and reborn in the Pure Land, and liberation from samsara is better than having the present life.
+Those who study Buddhism have realized that after the soul leaves, it will enter the cycle of rebirth.
+In addition to rebirth as a human, it can also be liberated and reborn in the Pure Land, and liberation from samsara is better than having the a human rebirth.

-Because there are teachers and Buddhas and Bodhisattvas as backers, I will still think: I have studied Buddhism in this life, after death Amitabha will come to pick me up, and Dakini will come to save me.
+Because there are teachers and Buddhas and Bodhisattvas as backers, you will still think: I have studied Buddhism in this life, after death Amitabha will come to pick me up, and Dakinis will come to save me.

-Even if my karmic obstacles are not exhausted, I may suffer during death, during the bardo period, or in the next life, but there will be Buddhas and Bodhisattvas who will protect me.
+Even if my karmic obstacles are not eliminated, and I may suffer during death, during the bardo period, or in the next life, but there will be Buddhas and Bodhisattvas who will protect me.

 Thinking about my life, I have recited many scriptures and mantras, and practiced many methods.
-I should not fall into the evil realm, I would not be afraid in my heart, and I would leave this world peacefully.
+I will not fall into the evil realm, I will not be afraid in my heart, and I will leave this world peacefully.

 There is no ordinary person who is not afraid of death, unless it is a person with demonic, ghost, or non-human obstacles who is driven by these external forces and is not afraid of death.

 Normal people will definitely be afraid of death, and people who have not studied Buddhism well will be even more afraid of death.

 Those who earnestly study Buddhism will not be afraid.
-Those who study Buddhism well have already eliminated all major karma before death.
+Those who study Buddhism well will have already eliminated all major karma before death.

 231

 At the time of death, Amitabha Buddha or other Buddhas and Bodhisattvas will appear, or the Pure Lands of Buddhas and Bodhisattvas will appear, such as the Land of Ultimate Bliss, the Pure Land of Dakinis, and so on.

 When they were dying, their state was even better than usual.
-Some even sang happily and left, while others recited "Om Mani Bai Mi Hum" and passed away.
+Some even sang happily and left, while others recited "Om Mani Padme Hum" and passed away.

-In Tibetan areas, there are many elderly people who passed away in meditation when they were practicing Dakinis.
+In Tibetan areas, there are many elderly people who passed away in meditation when they were visualising Dakinis.

-His face looks much better than before his death, with a smile on his face, and he is not afraid at all!
+Their complexion looks much better than before death, with a smile on their face, and they are not afraid at all!
 Therefore, when a person who is a good Buddhist learner is about to die, he has no sense of fear.

 A person who has achieved a higher level of Buddhist achievement will be greeted by Buddhas and Bodhisattvas when he dies.
 Dakinis, Dakinis, warriors, and brave mothers will come to meet him.
-The sound of drums and bells will sound in the sky, or other auspicious signs will appear. .
+The sound of drums and bells will sound in the sky, or other auspicious signs will appear.

-For example, if you die in winter, the weather may be warmer, the plants will bloom, etc.
+For example, if you die in winter, the weather may get warmer, the plants will bloom, etc.

 There is a great siddha in Tibet called Kalu Phuntsok, who passed away in the eleventh month of the lunar calendar, which is the coldest season in Tibet.